schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/weak-associations.md

 conventions.
 Table name prefixes are automatically detected.
 Weak associations are output in the schema diagrams as a dotted line, and are also output in the text formats.

-You can use the `--weak-associations=true` or `--weak-associations=false` to control the display of weak associations on schema diagrams and text output.
-You can also use the `schemacrawler.format.show_weak_associations=true` option in the `schemacrawler.config.properties` file to show weak associations.
+You can use the `--weak-associations=true` to infer and display weak associations on schema diagrams and text output.

 In addition, you can [define your own weak attributes in an attributes file](attributes.html) and have them loaded in and displayed in SchemaCrawler output.